TfTHacker/obsidian42-HelpMate/README.md

 # HelpMate

-This plugin brings help sites right into the UI of Obsidian.
+A plugin that adds a sidepane to Obsidian to view help sites for the plugins and themes you have installed.

 # More Information